 Chris Dardick reported that Chad Finn’s blue berry program will be used as a pilot in the use and evaluation of the Cornell Genomic Selection for Breeding introductory program software versions.

-Question on the status of Dave Byrne polyploid program is uncertain.
+Dave Byrne is submitting a preproposal to the USDA-NIFA-SCRI program for a standard research and extension project on “Tools for Polyploids: Development of a Community Resource.”

 PGRP funding cut to 47% of budget – could the person who reported this elaborate?